frankko/Artboard-Tools/README.md

 ## Group Artboards (ctrl+opt+1)

 Similar to “Arrange Artboards”, but more complicated.
-Instead of a predefined number of artboards per row, the plugin searches for artboards whose names begin with a `#` and starts a new row with that artboard.
+Instead of a predefined number of artboards per row, the plugin searches for artboards whose names match a pattern and includes them all on one row, starting a new row when the pattern is broken.
 Like so:

 ```
 A A